DMPR-dev/gutenberg-editor-block-elements-library/README.md

 ](https://i.imgur.com/xUSJEua.png)

 # Usage: INPUT: Common to all
-- Here is how we can pass the callback that accepts properties object and input value object as arguments.
+1 [additional onChange callback] - Here is how we can pass the callback that accepts properties object and input value object as arguments.
 Executed before original value is saved, so we can modify original value.
 Should be defined before object init().

        _common.input.text.callback = (props,object) =>